bratekarate/haskell-music-demo/README.md

 ## Build and Run
 1. Clone repos
 2. Run `stack run` in the project dir
-3. Enjoy dat freaky-ish, computer generated music
+3. Enjoy dat freaky-ish, computer-generated music

 Feel free to fork and make your own melodies, duets, loops and tracks.